 Add the pumpkin, the banana, salt, and Kashmiri chili powder, and cook uncovered raising heat to high, for about 6 minutes, stirring continuously.

 Grind coconut, cumin, turmeric and chili with ½ cup water in a grinder or food processor for about ½ minute until well blended.
+Add to fruit and cook for a minute.

 Beat or whisk yoghurt with ½ cup of water until smooth.
 Add to curry.
 Allow to cook on a slow boil on medium heat, stirring occasionally, for about 15 minutes.
 Curry is done when pumpkin and pineapple pieces are tender.